vbrusca/BrushedDcMotorTests/README.md

 # BrushedDcMotorTests
 An analysis of brushed DC motors and propellers used in model aircraft and vehicles.
-The purpose of this repository is to collect information about the performance of DC motors so that hobbyists and creators can design better vehicle.
+The purpose of this repository is to collect information about the performance of DC motors so that hobbyists and creators can design better vehicles.
 Included in this repository is a spreadsheet with 9 different motors tested against a number of different propellers.
 In each test a recording of the max thrust, voltage, amperes, and decibels is made.
 You can use the information to find the best brushed DC motor and propeller for your needs.